OilCoder/Kansas/docs/English/Normalization in petrophysics data processing.md

 We may use logarithmic transformation for features where a logarithmic relationship is appropriate, but care must be taken since it cannot handle zero or negative values.

-**Final Thoughts**

-Given that:
-Outliers have been removed from your data.
-Transformations (Yeo-Johnson, Box-Cox) are applied to handle negative values and skewness.
-StandardScaler is appropriate for data that is approximately normally distributed.
-My recommendation is to continue using StandardScaler as the default scaler for your numerical features.

-However, if you find that certain features still exhibit non-normal distributions after transformations, you may consider:

-Using MinMaxScaler for features where the scale is important or where the data does not approximate a normal distribution.

-*Implementing logic to select a different scaler based on specific criteria, but be cautious of the added complexity.*

 ## Conclusion
 Normalization is a vital step in preparing petrophysical data for analysis and machine learning.
-By adopting a global normalization strategy within cross-validation folds and thoughtfully handling data characteristics like negative values and skewness using appropriate mathematical transformations, we enhance the performance and generalizability of our models.
+By adopting a column-based normalization strategy with variance-based decision rules and appropriate handling of special features like Formation, we enhance the performance and generalizability of our models.

 Our approach is influenced by the practical realities of petroleum operations, recognizing the variability inherent in data collected from different wells under varying conditions.
 By focusing on the data itself and applying suitable scaling methods, we develop models that are robust and applicable across a range of operational scenarios.

 Through this integrated strategy, we ensure that our data is ready for effective analysis, ultimately supporting better decision-making in petroleum exploration and production.

 ## Key Takeaways
-- **Normalization Aligns Scales**: Ensuring all features are on a similar scale is crucial for stable and effective modeling.

-- **Global Normalization Enhances Generalization**: Normalizing across all training data within each cross-validation fold helps the model learn broader patterns applicable to new wells.

-- **Handle Data Characteristics Thoughtfully**: Use mathematical transformations like Yeo-Johnson and Box-Cox to address negative values and skewness.

-- **Understand Scaling Methods**: Each scaling method has advantages suited to specific data characteristics—choosing the right one is essential.
+- **Column-Based Normalization**: Each feature is evaluated globally but normalized locally, balancing consistency with well-specific characteristics.

+- **Variance-Based Decisions**: Features are processed differently based on their variance properties, ensuring optimal information extraction.

+- **Global vs Local Scaling**: Different scaling approaches for well identifiers/static features versus petrophysical measurements optimize the balance between global context and local patterns.

+- **Formation Encoding**: Special handling ensures consistent representation of geological formations while gracefully managing unknown values.

+- **Quality Controls**: Robust validation mechanisms ensure clean, consistent normalized data across all wells.

 - **Operational Realities Matter**: Consider the impact of logging tools, geological diversity, and operational conditions on your data preprocessing strategy.